rudeboybert/MATH116/_posts/2016-11-21-A-3_hypothesis_testing_5.md

 * Project proposals due.
 Please post URL to Shared Project on Google Sheet on Problem Sets page.
 * Office Hours today from 1:30-2:30pm only.
-* Note on the use of variable "gender".
+* After lecture, I will post:
+    + Example of p-value computation here
+    + Problem Set 10

 ### In-Class